 Nymphs were divided into broad categories based on the parts of the natural world that they inhabited, with three classifications more prominent than others.

 “Dryads” or “Hamadryads” were tree-nymphs, which were attached to and personified specific trees, albeit still presenting themselves in myth and folklore as beautiful young female deities.

 The term “Dryad” derives from “drys,” which means “oak,” showing that the spirit deities were initially exclusive to oak trees, but expanded in the Greek imagination thereafter to come from all types of trees.
-Within the Dryads, there were also the Maliades, Meliades and Epimelides, who were the nymphs attached to apple and other fruit trees specifically.
+Within the Dryads, there were also the Maliades, Meliades, and Epimelides, who were the nymphs attached to apples and other fruit trees specifically.

 All tree-nymphs were thought to be shier than their counterparts inhabiting other facets of nature.
 It was also believed that any human who was about to chop down a tree had to first propitiate the nymphs and pay tribute before doing so, or they would suffer severe consequences brought down by the gods.

 The “Naiads” were water nymphs, who inhabited springs, rivers, and lakes – perhaps the most prevalent types of nymphs that occur in more well-known myths.
 Water nymphs were usually perceived to be the offspring of various river or lake gods and their favor was considered essential to human wellbeing.

 When children came of age in some communities, they would offer a lock of their hair to the local spring or river nymphs.

 Then, the “Oreads/Oreiades,” were the nymphs that inhabited mountains and grottoes and tended to be seen in close association with the Napaeae and Alseids of glens and groves.
 As much of Ancient Greece was covered in mountains and many ancient journeys would have crossed them, it was essential to propitiate these mountain nymphs before and during any voyage.